Pre-explosion helium shell flash in type Ia supernovae: Relevant timescales

 In single-star evolution a LTP (a post-AGB helium shell flash while hydrogen still burns) takes place hundreds to thousands of years after departure from the AGB (e.g., \citealt{Blocker2001}).
 For a VLTP (when hydrogen burning has already ceased) the star needs to fade first to a luminosity of $L_{\rm VLTP} \approx {\rm few} \times 100 L_\odot$ along the WD cooling track (e.g., \citealt{Ibenetal1983, Blocker2001}).
 This implies that VLTPs take place tens of thousands of years after departure from the AGB, with longer timescales for more massive stars (e.g., \citealt{BlockerSchonberner1990, Bloecker1995}, for evolutionary times on the WD cooling track).
 Overall, I crudely take the LTP/VLTP of the merger remnant to occur sometime in the post-AGB age of

 This is the reason for condition 2 (equation \ref{eq:MEDconstraints}).
-I do note that the merger remnant is expected to be highly magnetized (e.g., \citealt{Pelisolietal2022}).
+I do note that the merger remnant is expected to be highly magnetized (e.g., \citealt{Pelisolietal2022}), { and that magnetic fields might play a role in SN Ia progenitors in different scenarios (e.g., \citealt{AblimitMaeda2019}). }.
 Future studies should examine the role of the high magnetic fields in the LTP/VLTP.

 For a surviving envelope mass of $M_{\rm rem, env}$, and using the same mass loss rate as in section \ref{subsec:EnvelopeHelium} and for a remnant mass of $M_{\rm rem}=1.4 M_\odot$, the time from the merger event to the termination of the AGB by the merger remnant is